-A consistent, defined monitoring effort is critical to effective implementation of this framework.
 The Department and the APA are working together to develop a guidance framework for monitoring wildlands in the Adirondack Park which will accurately assess the effects of management actions and public use with respect to physical, biological and social conditions.
-The monitoring criteria will be based on the desired condetions and objectives' indicators.
-The monitoring resource or social conditions.
+The monitoring criteria will be based on the desired conditions and objectives' indicators.
 The wildland monitoring program to be developed will be consistent and reproducible over time, and will inform the success or failure of management, guided by the diagram above.

 The first effort will be to determine existing natural resource and social conditions across the unit, at the time of UMP adoption.
 Some condition standards are likely to already be exceeded at some existing facilities.
-The wildland monitoring program is an iterative process, and will be repeated at defined intervals over time.
+The wildland monitoring program is an iterative process and will be repeated at defined intervals over time.
 As new recreational facilities (as proposed in this UMP) are constructed, they will be incorporated into the monitoring program.
 New or improved facilities will be sited in sustainable locations and consistent with current best management practices.
-However, the monitoring of new facilities is especially important, since it'swe known that impacts are most prominent with lower levels of use, or as a newly-constructed facilities become used.
+However, the monitoring of new facilities is especially important, since it's known that impacts are most prominent with lower levels of use, or as a newly-constructed facilities become used.